stevengoldberg/juno106/README.md

 **Synthesis Quickstart Manual**

-This is an overview of the controls on the Juno-106.JS.
-For detailed instructions, consult the [Juno 106 owner's manual](http://www.synthfool.com/docs/Roland/Juno_Series/Roland_Juno_106/Roland_Juno106_Owners_Manual.pdf).
+This is an overview of the controls on the Juno-106.js, and many other analog and virtual analog synthesizers.
+For more detailed instructions, consult the [Juno 106 owner's manual](http://www.synthfool.com/docs/Roland/Juno_Series/Roland_Juno_106/Roland_Juno106_Owners_Manual.pdf).

 * LFO - Low Frequency Oscillator
  Triangle-wave oscillator used to modulate other synth parameters.